Amplifiers & Speakers

 Do you recommend new speaker terminals, RCA connectors and detachable mains cables?

-In some cases, yes and I’m happy to fit these things, but people are often surprised to learn that, from a technical perspective, there is much more to this.
+In some cases, yes, and I’m happy to fit them, but people are often surprised to learn that there are usually many other considerations.
 Many of these topics are plagued by misinformation and pseudoscience.
 Certain “improvements” are not actually improvements at all, and in some cases are retrograde moves.
-No
+No retailer selling cables will tell

 Do you recommend new speaker terminals, RCA connectors and detachable mains cables?
 Read More »